 Top and bottom layers of the comforter are sewn together in a box pattern to eliminate shifting of the fill.Box stitch sews the top and bottom layers of the comforter together in a box pattern.
 This construction type works best for lighter comforters and secures the down material with even distribution.

 Note!
 These designs made from single-ply high end cotton shells with double stitching and sateen corded edges stuffed with white goose down from mature birds living in the coldest of climates producing the larger down clusters are decidedly more expensive to produce and represent the finest luxury down pillows and down comforters in the world.

 Thread count is not only important for your bed sheets.
 A higher thread count means a tighter weave to the fabric making it softer.
 In a down comforter, a higher thread count, and a tighter weave will determine how well it contains the down fill, making it last longer. *The higher thread count has more threads per square inch.

 The structure of down provides warmth by creating thousands of tiny air pockets.
 However, there is a difference between the types of down.

 High end Goose down cluster has a 650-800 fill power which provides greater insulation and considered the ultimate in warmth.
 While Duck Down have fill power ranging between 500 -600.

 Duck Down is considered less fine than goose down and less expensive.
 The structure of duck down cluster does have lower fill power compared to goose down but still a warm and affordable option for a comforter “duvet insert”.

-Down Alternative “Synthetic Down” made from hypoallergenic polyester fibers which considered less expensive than goose and duck down and does not lose it’s insulating power when it’s wet.
+Down Alternative “Synthetic Down” made from hypoallergenic polyester fibers which considered less expensive than goose and duck down and does not lose its insulating power when it is wet.

 Care and Cleaning